gaya3arul/AzureML-Capstone-project/starter_file/README.md

 Once the models are created, we need to compare the best model from both AutoML and HyperDrive experiment,select the best out the two experimenst and then deploy the best performing model as a service using Azure Container Instances (ACI).

-Once the best model is deployed, we need to query the model endpoint using sample data.
+Once the best model is deployed, the model endpoint can be consumed using JSON payload.

 Given below is the workflow for this project
 ![Project Workflow](https://github.com/gaya3arul/nd00333-capstone/blob/master/starter_file/screenshots-capstone/proj-workflow.png)